 Day 1: The Ningxia Night Market

 We tried to get the early flight at around 9 a.m departure from Vietnam.
 It was a long 3 hours flight to arrive at Taiwan’s Taoyuan International Airport.
-Then another hour to queue and pass the customs, and another 1.5 hours to come to Taipei.
+Then another hour and a half to queue and pass the customs, getting the pocket wifi, Taiwan sim card.
+And, another 1.5 hours to come to Taipei.
 Finally, we checked-in at the Queens Hotel 2 very late, at around 5.15 p.m.

 As we were so tired and hungry for a long way going from Vietnam to Taiwan, we decided to visit the Ningxia Night Market, which was very near our hotel.
 Instead of going sightseeing, our choice turned out to be one of the best as the Taipei night market was very exciting to discover with a lot of local foods.
 I thought it would cost the whole week to try everything.
 They likely have all kinds of delicious foods I have ever tasted.
 It was really really great!